Khushi130404/Standardize_Purchase/README.md

 # Standardize_Purchase

-Standardized Purchase is a Python program designed to demonstrate the effect of standardization scaling on classification models such as Logistic Regression and Decision Trees.
+Standardized Purchase is a Python program designed to determine if an individual will purchase an item based on their age and salary.
+It demonstrates the effect of standardization scaling on classification models such as Logistic Regression and Decision Trees.
 The program visualizes the results using scatter plots and Kernel Density Estimation (KDE) plots.

 ## Features